walberglez/space-launch-tracker/README.md

 This app displays information about Space Launches and Space Exploration.
 It gets the data from the Launch Library API (https://launchlibrary.net/)

-### Functionalities
+### User Requirements (MVP)

+1. User Registration / Authentication
-1. Display future Rocket Launches
+2. Display future Rocket Launches

 ## Development